-We cultivate about 11 hectares of vineyards, mainly in La Morra in the immediate vicinity
+We cultivate about 17 hectares of vineyards, mainly in La Morra in the immediate vicinity of the winery,

-Exposure, incline, nature and soil structure are of vital importance, together with careful
+Especially exposure, incline, nature and soil structure are of vital importance,

-management of the vineyard that respects the land.
+together with careful management of the vineyard in addition of respect of the land.

 The Serradenari Cru